ShuheZhang-MUMC/A-list-of-retinal-image-enhancement-papers/README.md

 ## 1. Description
 * This is a list showing retinal image enhancement papers from 2018 to Now.
 * Papers and datasets are maintained.
-* Codes (if avaliable) for some papers are cite from authors' repositories, some codes are programmed by my self according to their papers.
+* Codes (if avaliable) for some papers are cited from authors' repositories, some codes are programmed by my self according to related papers.

 ## 2. Retinal image public datasets
 * DRIVE [[dataset]](https://drive.grand-challenge.org/)